besnik/tutorials/docker-mysql/readme.md

 Note: you can stop, remove and start mysql image as docker container.
 The data will be persisted thanks to `~/mysql/data/` mounted volume.

+Note2: mysql now runs inside the container so it is visible *only* to host.
+If you want to expose it outsite of the host to separate servers run image with parameter `-p 3306:3306` that will map mysql port from container to host.

 # How to attach shell to the mysql container or how to open mysql client on container?